Dissertation Papers

 Abstract

-To what extent do copartisans overlook corruption in favor of their party?
+To what extent does partisanship bias copartisans' responses to corruption?
 While existing research shows that partisanship can shield politicians from the consequences of corruption, the conditions under which this varies remain unclear.
 I argue that partisanship's effect on corruption voting depends on whether corruption is targeted (when the corrupt actor belongs to the voter's preferred party) or systemic (when the electorate perceives corruption to be widespread).
-These contexts activate different processes: biased interpretation and the weakening of partisan identity through broader disillusionment.
-Using a survey experiment in Brazil and public opinion data from 17 Latin American countries (2008--2018), I find that copartisans are more likely to excuse corruption when their party is implicated.
+These contexts activate different processes: copartisan bias in candidate evaluation and the weakening of partisanship's behavioral shielding effect.
+Using a survey experiment in Brazil and public opinion data from 17 Latin American countries (2008--2018), I find that copartisans express significantly greater support for a candidate accused of corruption when their party is implicated.
 However, as systemic corruption increases, they become more likely to withdraw support and defect to opposition parties.
-These findings show that copartisans’ tolerance of corruption is conditional and can become fragile under certain circumstances.
+These findings show that copartisan bias in favor of accused politicians is conditional and can become fragile under certain circumstances.

 Works in Progress